Teen Challenge Boys Programs in Ann Arbor, Michigan . . . Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 In our program, boys remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.

-Our on-campus academy operates year-round to give students the chance to fulfill any missed credits.
+Our on-campus school operates year-round to give students the chance to fulfill any missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual boys.
 Boys from Ann Arbor, Michigan quickly catch up on missed coursework or move ahead.

 To hear more about how our Teen Challenge boys ranch can offer restoration for your family in Ann Arbor, MI, we invite you to read our website.